Anosike-Prosper/chop_it_off/README.md

 # CUSTOM URL SHORTENER

-this is a custom url shortener that allows user customize and shorten their long url and also provides them analytics of the shortened Url.
+This is a custom url shortener that allows user customize and shorten their long url and also provides them analytics of the shortened Url.
+Users are also able to generate a qrcode inplace of a short url

 # Stack
 <div align="center">